-Persons concerned about running out of money while in a nursing home may want to consider a "partnership" insurance policy for long-term care, which would cover a particular dollar amount of long-term care.
+Persons concerned about running out of money while in a nursing home may want to consider a "partnership" insurance policy for long-term care, which would cover a particular dollar amount of long-term care costs.
 If the policy is kept in force and the insured person eventually needs long-term care, the insurer will pay for it until that dollar limit is exhausted.
 After that, Medicaid will pay for all additional long-term care that is needed.
-What makes a "partnership" policy different from other long-term care insurance policies is that Medicaid's asset disregard (the part of a person's net financial worth that Medicaid is not allowed to collect to defray its costs) increases by \$1 for each dollar paid by the insurance policy.
-For example, if a person's partnership policy pays \$250,000 in long-term care benefits, the person is permitted to keep up to \$250,000 exempt from collection by Medicaid.
-But the assets of a person who had a partnership policy are not protected after death.
-The Department of Healthcare and Family Services can recoup its Medicaid payments from the estate of a person for whose care in a nursing home it paid, or from the estate of that person's spouse, after both have died.
-117 For information, contact the Senior Health Insurance Program (SHIP) at (800) 548-9034 (voice) or (217) 524-4872 (TDD).
+What makes a "partnership" policy different from other long-term-care insurance policies is that Medicaid's asset disregard (the part of a person's net financial worth that Medicaid is not allowed to collect to recoup its costs) increases by \$1 for each \$1 paid by the insurance policy.
+For example, if a person's partnership policy pays \$250,000 in long-term care benefits, the person is permitted to keep-and pass on to heirs-up to \$250,000, exempt from collection by Medicaid.119 For information, contact the Senior Health Insurance Program (SHIP) at (800) 548-9034 (voice) or (217) 524-4872 (TDD).